For those new to this website:

 But that’s not the bigger problem…

-The problem is much, much bigger than selling Lead-contaminated products to families… They are also DIRECTLY CAUSING the pollution and contamination of our planet (our air, our water, our soil, and our homes and communities) by contributing to the demand for the mining and refining of Lead for their Lead-contaminated products — from salt shakers, to dishes, to the mirror pictured here.
+The problem is much, much bigger than selling Lead-contaminated products to families… They are also DIRECTLY CAUSING the pollution and contamination of our planet (our air, our water, our soil, and our homes and communities) by contributing to the demand for the mining and refining of Lead for their Lead-contaminated products — from salt shakers to dishes, to the mirror pictured here.
 How can they possibly claim to be a sustainable company with THE PEOPLE and THE PLANET in mind when they are causing pollution of the planet with one of the most potent neurotoxins known to man?

-And with that, below I present to you the XRF test results of the mirror pictured on this post… a mirror I found in the home of a little boy who has a history of Lead-poisoning.
-Mama buys products from Pottery Barn, thinking they are safer – and specifically assuming they are Lead-free — which was, sadly, a false assumption.
-And while in the specific case of this mirror hanging on the wall, the Lead in components is unlikely to directly cause the poisoning of a child in a home, that is not the point, here.
+And with that, below I present to you the XRF test results of the mirror pictured in this article… a mirror I found in the home of a little boy who has a history of Lead poisoning.
+Mama buys products from Pottery Barn, thinking they are safer — and specifically assuming they are Lead-free — which was, sadly, a false assumption.
+And while in the specific case of this mirror hanging on the wall, the Lead in the components is unlikely to directly cause the poisoning of a child in a home, that is not the point, here.
 The point is misdirection of messaging and (in a sense) false advertising.
 People think ALL of Pottery Barn’s products are non-toxic (not just the ones they specifically advertise as non-toxic) because of the greater messaging in their advertising and on their website.
 This is not ok.
 Their designers and the people who source their materials also clearly know at this point what it takes to source non-toxic options – and that makes their choices to use/allow Lead in some products that much more offensive.

 XRF test results are science-based, accurate, and replicable [this is not “woo”]

-This is the test result for the florets on the mirror (the decorative floral elements at each cross section of the mirror).
+This is the test result for the florets on the mirror (the decorative floral elements at each cross-section of the mirror).
 The main metal components also tested positive for Lead above levels considered to be safe for use by children.